double16/fabric/patterns/explain_cookies/system.md

 - Find the HTTP cookie names and values.

+- If the website can be determined, understand which industry the site targets and use that information to inform the remaining steps.

 - Fully and deeply understand the cookie names and values, and what the functionality it's trying to enable.

 - Look for the more sensitive names and values as they relate to confidentiality and data integrity.